CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 * An enhanced restart dialog to specify some extra options when restarting NVDA.
 * Various features related to logged errors.
 * An object property explorer.
-* Script tools: an extended script description mode and a script opener.
+* Script and source code tools: an extended script description mode and source code opening commands.
 * Commands to help log reading and analyzing.
 * Backups of old logs
 * A command to anonymize a log